Understanding Refunds to Your Slash Account

 Need More Help?

 If your refund hasn’t appeared after 10 business days, first confirm with the merchant that the refund was processed and request a refund confirmation or ARN (Acquirer Reference Number).
-If the merchant confirms the refund was sent, contact Slash support with the merchant’s confirmation details so we can trace the transaction, or use the in-app chat in your Slash dashboard.

 Can’t find what you’re looking for?